-If you’re thinking about suicide, you’re not alone - and there is hope.
-Lots of people have suicidal thoughts, but have got through without harming themselves.
+If you’re thinking about suicide, you’re not alone — and there is hope.
+Lots of people have suicidal thoughts but survive.
 There is help at hand.

 Why do I feel like this?

 Finding yourself thinking about suicide can be frightening.
 You might feel alone, and like nobody can understand what you're going through.
 It may help you to know that lots of people struggle with life, and that many people who have had similar thoughts to you have found a way through it.

 Remember that there's a big difference between thoughts and actions.
 Thoughts come and go, and don't have to be acted on.

 People have all sorts of reasons for contemplating suicide.
 It might be one big thing, or it might be a combination of things.
 Some of the most common reasons for suicidal thoughts are:

 - personal problems - for example, relationship break-ups, being abused, or being bullied